 Hearing aids that fit behind-the-ear (BTE) – BTE hearing aids house many their parts in a small plastic case that fits easily and comfortably behind the ear.
 Their case connects directly to the earmold or to an earpiece via a clear, flexible tube.
 Also available are mini-BTE hearing aids, which are smaller versions of the BTE hearing aid.
-Both are easy to handle though the mini BTE devices are more so.
 They are also easy to maintain and clean.

 In-the-ear (ITE) hearing aids – contain their parts in a small shell that fits into the natural receptacles in the outer part of the ear.
 ITE hearing aids offer a smaller size in comparison to the BTE units and are larger than the hearing aids that fit (ITC) in-the-canal.
 The benefit of ITE hearing aids is that they are easier to handle and maintain than are the ITC hearing aids, and they are also easier to hide than the BTE hearing aids.

-There are two version of the In-the-canal (ITC) hearing aids.
-One sits in the outer canal and one is completely-in-the-canal (CIC – The benefit to an ITC hearing aid is that they are nearly invisible.
-Their parts are very small and fit into a micro compartment so that the hearing aids fit partially or completely into the ear canal.
+There are two versions of the In-the-canal (ITC) hearing aids.
+One sits in the outer canal, and one is completely-in-canal (CIC – The benefit to an ITC hearing aid is that they are nearly invisible.
+Their parts are tiny and fit into a microcompartment so that the hearing aids fit partially or entirely into the ear canal.

 Hearing Aid: Ease-of-Use

 Many people think about the style of the hearing aid they want and don’t spend enough time considering the unit’s ease-of-use.
-A good example is the completely-in-the-canal CIC) hearing aid which offers near invisibility, but that are also more difficult to handle while you clean or maintain it.
-A better choice might be a behind-the-ear style hearing aid which is larger and easier to manipulate.
+A good example is the completely-in-canal (CIC) hearing aid, which offers near invisibility, but that is also more difficult to handle while you clean or maintain it.
+A better choice might be a behind-the-ear style hearing aid, which is larger and easier to manipulate while being more discreet.

 Lifestyle choices also are important such as a digital hearing aid that pairs with mobile technology for easier control.
 They work in a similar way as your cellular phone.
 Some tech makes it much easier to monitor the hearing aid’s setting or battery levels.
-Digital technology also means you can change the volume easily adapt to different hearing environments which your hearing specialist will input for your use.
+Digital technology also means you can change the volume easily to adapt to different hearing environments.

 Hearing Aid Functionality